Torfield and Saxon Mount Academy Trust SEN Report

 Transition to post-16 provision:

-- During the autumn term, college providers are invited to our parents evening to enable parents to find out what is on offer post 16
+During the autumn term, college providers are invited to our parents evening to enable parents to find out what is on offer post 16.

-- Taster sessions and informal visits to college take place throughout KS4
+Taster sessions and informal visits to college take place throughout KS4.

-- Education, Health and Care Plans (EHCPs) / Statements /other key documentation and information are shared with local colleges.
+Education, Health and Care Plans (EHCPs) / Statements /other key documentation and information are shared with local colleges.

-- Where appropriate, independent travel training is provided.
+Where appropriate, independent travel training is provided.

-How does the school decide what type and how much support my child/young person will receive?
+9. How does the school decide what type and how much support my child/young person will receive?

-- Each pupil's needs are assessed and progress is monitored.
+Each pupil's needs are assessed and progress is monitored.
 This is done through regular reviews of the effectiveness of the support provided by the IEP and teacher assessments of progress in all curriculum areas.
 Each pupil’s progress is reviewed 3 times annually in our multi agency pupil progress meetings.
 Additional support will be identified and put in place when a need arises.
 Progress is tracked throughout the year and any lack of progress is reviewed.
 Additional support may be put in should this be necessary.

-How can I get further information?
+10. How can I get further information?

-- Any parent or carer wishing to explore the possibility of a place at the school is welcome to arrange to visit by contacting the school and booking a time with the Head of school or Assistant Headteacher.
+Any parent or carer wishing to explore the possibility of a place at the school is welcome to arrange to visit by contacting the school and booking a time with the Head of School or Assistant Headteacher.
 Should a request for a placement be made, parents and carers will be invited to meet with the Head of School to discuss the placement and the support the pupil may receive.
 Parents / carers should also contact the SEN team at the Local authority.

-- The Local Authority ‘Local Offer’ for SEND is also published on our schools’ website.
+A link to the Local Authority ‘Local Offer’ for SEND is also published on our schools’ website.